Kodybrd01/Fall-2022-DS-practice-repo/DS_student.md

-# Your First Name Last Name
+# Kody Byrd
 ### Fall 2022
-DSBA student at Florida Polytechnic University currently enrolled in
+**DSBA student at Florida Polytechnic University currently enrolled in**

 * course name : Intro to Computations and Programming
 * course name : Intro to Data Science